15 Top-Rated Attractions & Things to Do in Regensburg

-The best views of Regensburg are from the 310-meter-long Old Stone Bridge (Steinerne Brücke), an impressive 12th-century structure that has straddled the Danube for more than 900 years.
-This masterpiece of medieval engineering - the oldest of its kind in Europe and now for pedestrian use only - also offers great views of the Danube and the many tourist and pleasure vessels that pass below.
+The best views of Regensburg are from the 310-meter-long Old Stone Bridge (Steinerne Brücke).
+This impressive 12th-century structure has straddled the Danube for more than 900 years and is a masterpiece of medieval engineering.
+The oldest of its kind in Europe, the bridge is now used only for pedestrian traffic and offers great views of the Danube and the many tourist and pleasure vessels that pass below.

-Be sure to visit the Bridge Tower Museum (reputedly the city's smallest museum, you'll find this fascinating museum in the Brückturm, the last surviving of the bridge's three towers.
+Be sure to visit the Bridge Tower Museum.
+Reputedly the city's smallest museum, you'll find this fascinating museum in the Brückturm, the last surviving of the bridge's three towers.
 Highlights include artifacts and documents relating to the construction of the bridge, as well as its 17th-century tower clock, whose dependable timepiece has been keeping time since 1652.
-Superb views of the city and bridge can be enjoyed from the top of the tower).
+Superb views of the city and bridge can be enjoyed from the top of the tower.

 Be sure to also search out the town's oldest tower, Porta Praetoria, built in AD 179 by the Romans and still connected to a section of the old town walls from this era.
 Two other buildings worth checking out near the bridge: the Sausage Kitchen (Wurstkuch), which has reputedly sold its excellent treats here since the 12th-century; and the historic Salt Warehouse (Salzstadel) built in 1620, now fully restored and used for community events.

-3. The Old Cornmarket and Old Town Hall
+3. Explore the Old Cornmarket and Old Town Hall

 Once you've got your bearings, head to the heart of Regensburg's wonderful UNESCO-World-Heritage-status Old Town: the Alter Kornmarkt, or Old Cornmarket.
 It's here you'll see the oldest surviving part of the town, the Roman Tower dating from the 2nd century, and the Herzogshof, a residence of the Dukes of Bavaria first mentioned in AD 988.

 It's also here you'll find the Old Town Hall (Altes Rathaus).
 Dating from the 14th to 18th centuries, this building is worth a visit for its historical apartments, medieval courtroom, art collection, and antiquities.
 The building's superb Imperial Hall (Reichssaal) is the famous meeting place of the first German parliament from 1663 to 1806.